top of page

 College Food Insecurity: Student LunchBox’s Journey Through 2025

 As we close out 2025, we want to thank every donor, community partner, and all our volunteers who made this remarkable year possible.
 Your support has helped Student LunchBox grow stronger, move faster, and stand taller for the students who rely on us each day.
 Student LunchBox Mobile Market Volunteers gather at a community event, wearing aprons and caps, to support the Student LunchBox Mobile Market, an initiative aimed at combating food insecurity among students.
-This spec
+This speci

 Feb 284 min read